First Time in London: What You Need to Know

 Stand on the Right (Always)

 On escalators in Tube stations, always stand to the right.
 The left side is for people who want to walk.
-Blocking the left lane, especially with a suitcase, will get you frustrated looks quickly.
+Blocking the left lane, especially with a suitcase, will quickly earn you frustrated looks.

 Beginner tip: I made this mistake on my first trip and had someone politely but firmly ask me to move.
 It is one of those unspoken rules that matters more than you think.